bigboxer23/FrontDoorClarifai/README.md

-## Computer Vision WebServer for DIY RPI Security Camera
+## Raspberry Pi AI security camera

-A (SpringBoot) webserver for querying clarifai's vision API to augment the capabilities available with the motion application Motion calls onMotion.sh which triggers a curl command to hit a servlet.
-The servlet queries Clarifai's API, which returns an analysis of the image taken by the Raspberry Pi camera.
+A (SpringBoot) webserver for querying clarifai's vision API to augment the capabilities available with the motion application.
+Motion calls onMotion.sh which triggers a curl command to hit a servlet, which queries Clarifai's API, and returns an analysis of the image taken by the Raspberry Pi's camera.
 If it meets a particular threshold, it will potentially notify a callback URL and send an email.

 After Clarifai analyzes the result, the image will either be declared success or a failure.
 On failure, the image will